 The slim aluminium unit sits neatly within the window reveal and features self-supporting panes that can be securely held at any chosen position, allowing controlled ventilation.
 Smooth spring-balance operation ensures ease of use in both commercial and residential settings.

-The range incorporates a unique tilt-in facility, allowing each secondary sash panel to be independently released from the outer frame and pivoted inwards through almost 180°, making cleaning and maintenance straightforward without needing to remove the unit.
-A slide-past option is available, allowing both panels to fully slide past one another for unrestricted access to the whole secondary glazing unit.
+The range incorporates a unique tilt-in facility, allowing each secondary sash panel to be independently released from the outer frame and pivoted inwards through almost 180°, making cleaning straightforward without removing the unit.
+A slide-past option is available for unrestricted access.

 | Range | Glass | Max Panel Size | Max Area |